KOYY: History

 Y94 is the Fargo-Moorhead affiliate of American Top 40.

-On June 1, 2007, the antenna system used for Y94, KFNW-FM, and KRWK "Rock 102" caught fire, leading the stations to temporarily broadcast on auxiliary facilities at a lower power.
+On June 1, 2007, the antenna system used for WDAY-FM, KFNW-FM, and KRWK caught fire, leading the stations to temporarily broadcast on auxiliary facilities at a lower power.
 The stations resumed full power on August 3, 2007.

 Midwest Communications changed Y94's call letters to KOYY on December 16, 2015, retiring the heritage WDAY-FM calls which had been in use for 50 years.

 Conan O'Brien job offer

 On January 18, 2010, Conan O'Brien revealed that he was offered to be a morning show sidekick among other job offers.